 Overreaching Do not use the Medical Hoof Boot (MHB) in place of an overreach boot to prevent shoe loss.
 It is not designed for this application and will not protect against overreaching.
 If your horse is inclined to overreach, or stands on its own hooves, then an overreach boot should be used over the MHB to protect both the horse and the MHB from damage.

 Measure, Measure, Measure… The MHB is designed to be a snug fit so it doesn’t fall off.
 If you do not measure accurately or buy a size too big it can result in damage to the MHB due to the boot being trodden on by the other foot.
 Measuring: i) Measure width carefully before bandaging, with or without shoe ii) Choose size per guide (don’t go to next size up) iii) There is no need to add extra for dressings

 We know if you order an item, you want it as quickly as possible.
 We will try to send your order as quickly as possible, whichever postage option you select.
 But for very urgent orders, please do select the express option as this allows us to use a faster courier service.

 Express Delivery £8.00 – we always endeavour to deliver express orders the next day, if you order before lunchtime, but please allow 1-3 days.

 We offer free delivery on orders over £100, for delivery within the UK.

 International Delivery.
 We are always happy to send items overseas for customers.
-If you live outside the EU, we are able to deduct VAT at checkout.
+Please note, you are likely to be subject to local taxes and import duties.